Humenné: Football

-Humenné had one club with top flight history: FC Chemlon Humenné, winning Slovak Cup in 1996.
+Humenné had one club with top flight history: FC Chemlon Humenné, winning the Slovak Cup in 1996.
 FC Chemlon also played UEFA Cup Winners' Cup in the 1996–97 season.
-The club had a more turbulent time during its name changes as; HFC Humenné, 1.
+The club had a more turbulent time during its name changes as HFC Humenné, 1.
 HFC Humenné and ŠK Futura Humenné and could not replicate its success as Chemlon.
-In August 2015, the licence of ŠK Futura was bought by FK Drustav Svidník, but the Slovak Football Association rules do not allow to change club names only a few days before the start of the season.
-The Svidník club also announced a merger between FK Drustav and ŠK Futura within one year with a new name.
+In August 2015, the licence of ŠK Futura was bought by FK Drustav Svidník, but the Slovak Football Association rules do not allow for changing club names only a few days before the start of the season.
+The Svidník club also announced a merger between FK Drustav and ŠK Futura within one year, with a new name.

 FK Humenné is the second club in Humenné, established in 2003, playing home matches at the Ihrisko pri Mlyne Stadium, they currently play in the 4th division.

 Volleyball

-Humenné had one of the most successful team VK Chemes Humenné in Slovak volleyball but due to dispute between owner and town about finance, club was transferred to another town Spišká Nová Ves.
-Nowadays no one volleyball club is in Humenné.
+Humenné had one of the most successful teams in Slovak volleyball, VK Chemes Humenné.
+Due to a dispute about finances between the owner and the town, the club was transferred to another town: Spišká Nová Ves.
+Nowadays, there is no volleyball club in Humenné.

 Ice hockey

-The city's ice hockey club is MHK Humenné, that competes in Slovak 1.Liga (2nd level).
+The city's ice hockey club is MHK Humenné, which competes in Slovak 1.Liga (2nd level).